dronir/SpotifyControl/README.md

 0 and 100.
 * To toggle shuffle, type `spotify shuffle`.
 * To toggle repeat, type `spotify repeat`.
+* To show a list of these commands, just type `spotify`.

 ### Over SSH